The Seven Day Solo Meal Planner on Google Sheets.

 - Capture searchable images of paper recipes in Keep, Docs, or Notes.

-- Quickly add links to the Recipe Link Library, then refer to the Library to create recipe cards (for keepers only) when it's convenient.
+- Quickly add links to the Recipe Link Library, then refer to the Library to create recipe cards when it's convenient.

 - Access recipes on cards at home or on a device while out.